sfc-gh-sschaefer/guidewire_cda/README.md

 - Drop the data from '/data/0 - historical load/' into s3
 - Follow the [steps to create a storage integration to access your s3 bucket](https://docs.snowflake.com/en/user-guide/data-load-s3-config-storage-integration.html)

-#### 2. One-Time Setup
+#### 2. Setup / Reset
 - Update all parameters in `/demo scripts/0 - Setup-Reset.sql` with values appropriate for your setup.
-- In your snowflake account, as a user with accountadmin, run `0 - Setup-Reset.sql`
+- In your snowflake account, as a user with the accountadmin role, run `0 - Setup-Reset.sql`, `bulk_load_from_s3.sql`, and `migrate_s3_table_proc.sql`

 #### 3. Test Demo Scripts
-- Before getting into the demo flow, check that scripts 1 through 4 (in order) execute without error in your snowflake account
+- Run scripts 1 through 4 (in order) on your snowflake account to make sure they complete without error
-- Once scripts 1 through 4 have completed successfully, Re-run `0 - OneTime Setup.sql`
+- Once scripts 1 through 4 have completed successfully, Re-run `0 - OneTime Setup.sql` and the two stored procedure scripts.

 #### 4. Build Out SnowSight Dashboards (Optional)
 - Leveraging an existing pre-configured account, copy the dashboard queries, chart configurations and dashboard layout.
 For now this is a manual process.
 There is no way to share or export/import dashboards.